hei-templates/hevs-latextemplate-thesis/README.md

 ## Credits
 [(Back to top)](#table-of-contents)

-* Marc Demierre, for the EPFL extension
+* Marc Demierre, for the extensions
 * Loïc Monney, for the section title style, captions style and font idea
 * EPFL, for the basic structure